estr3llas/estr3llas.github.io/_posts/2024-2-11-asymmetric-cryptography-a-mathematical-introduction.md

 ---
 layout: post
-title:  Asymmetric cryptography - A mathematical introduction.
+title:  "Asymmetric cryptography: A mathematical introduction."
 categories: [Cryptography,Math]
 excerpt: Asymmetric cryptography, or Public-key cryptography, is the type of cryptography which, instead of symmetric cryptography, utilizes pairs of keys.
 Each pair is made up by a Public Key and a Private Key.
 As their names says, the Public Key can be exposed to anyone in the world, but the Private Key must be kept in secret, only you should know what is its values.
 ---